The Inward Investment and International Taxation Review: USA

 ii Thin capitalisation

-Under the new 'business interest deduction limitation' passed as part of the TCJA, the interest deduction to which certain taxpayers would otherwise be entitled (after application of other statutory limitations) is generally limited to the sum of: (1) 30 per cent of the taxpayer's 'adjusted taxable income' (roughly equivalent to earnings before interest, taxes, depreciation and amortisation for tax years beginning before 1 January 2022);68 and (2) any interest includible in the taxpayer's income for the taxable year.69 If a taxpayer has interest disallowed for a tax year as a result of this new provision, such interest may be carried over to the following tax years indefinitely, subject to restrictions applicable to certain partnerships;70 any excess limitation, however, is not able to be carried forward.
-In 2018, 2019 and 2020, the IRS issued several packages of proposed and final Treasury Regulations under the TCJA, including proposed Treasury Regulations addressing the new business interest deduction limitation and final and proposed Treasury Regulations regarding the new BEAT regime.
+Under the 'business interest deduction limitation' passed as part of the TCJA, the interest deduction to which certain taxpayers would otherwise be entitled (after application of other statutory limitations) is generally limited to the sum of: (1) 30 per cent of the taxpayer's 'adjusted taxable income' (roughly equivalent to earnings before interest, taxes, depreciation and amortisation for tax years beginning before 1 January 2022, and roughly equivalent to earnings before interest and taxes for tax years beginning after 31 December 2021); and (2) any interest includible in the taxpayer's income for the taxable year.67 If a taxpayer has interest disallowed for a tax year as a result of this provision, such interest may be carried over to the following tax years indefinitely, subject to restrictions applicable to certain partnerships;68 any excess limitation, however, is not able to be carried forward.
+In 2018, 2019 and 2020, the IRS issued several packages of proposed and final Treasury Regulations under the TCJA, including proposed Treasury Regulations addressing the business interest deduction limitation and final and proposed Treasury Regulations regarding the BEAT regime.

 iii Deduction of finance costs